-Based on the referee reports, the author replies, and the comments made by registered readers, the co-editor decides whether the paper is accepted or rejected for publication in economics.
+Based on the referee reports, the comments made by registered and invited readers and the author replies the co-editor decides whether the paper is accepted or rejected for publication in Economics.

 If the co-editor´s decision deviates from the views of the referees and the registered readers, the co-editor is free to justify it publicly through a statement in the paper’s discussion forum.
 In the case of acceptance, the co-editor prepares a short statement, e.g. containing suggestion for revisions.

 If accepted, the discussion paper or its revised version is published in economics.
 The economics discussion Paper with all comments is permanently archived and remains accessible to the public for documenting the paper’s history.

 Market-based evaluation of published articles

 Readers are free to upload comments and recommend articles.